Are you a recruiter?

 Newport is the third largest city in Wales.
 It is located to the north-east of Cardiff, forming part of the Newport-Cardiff metropolitan area.
 Since medieval times, it has been famous for its port, which grew significantly during the 19th century with coal exportation from the eastern South Wales Valleys.
 Newport was also the site of the last large-scale armed insurrection in Britain, the Newport Rising of 1839, led by the Chartists.

 These days, Newport remains a lively place to live.
-The Riverfronts Art Centre presents music, drama, cinema and theatre throughout the year, while sports enthusiasts can watch either Newport RFC or Newport County Football Club in action at Rodney Parade stadium.
+The Riverfront presents music, drama, cinema and theatre throughout the year, while sports enthusiasts can watch either Newport RFC or Newport County Football Club in action at Rodney Parade stadium.
 The Friars Walks shopping complex opened in November 2015.
 It comprises 30 shops, a dozen restaurants and an eight-screen multiplex cinema, providing a popular meeting place for the city’s younger residents.
-The city centre also has many pubs, bars and nightclubs, mostly in the vicinity of the High Street.
+The city centre also has many pubs, bars and nightclubs, mostly in the vicinity of the high street.